plackyhacker/plackyhacker.github.io/kernel/race.md

 }
 ```

-It looks like we can try to win a race between the `if` statement and the `RtlMoveMemory` statement:
+It looks like we can try to win a race between the `if` statement and the `RtlCopyMemory` statement:

 <img alt="Screenshot 2024-10-02 at 16 38 41" src="https://github.com/user-attachments/assets/6527d4d9-fd11-47f3-9de8-2676c91679f4">